-- Before proceeding with the assay, bring all reagents and patient samples to room temperature (20 - 27° C).
-Test Procedure should be performed by a skilled individual or trained professional. - Obtain the required number of microwells for each calibrator, control and patient 1. sample to be assayed in duplicate.
-Replace any unused microwell strips back into the aluminum bag, seal and store at 2-8°C with activated desiccant. - 2.
-Punch out a 3.2 mm blood dot out of each calibrator, control and specimens into the assigned wells.
+- Before proceeding with the assay, bring all reagents and patient samples to room temperature (18 25° C).
+Test Procedure should be performed by a skilled individual or trained professional. - Obtain the required number of microwells for each calibrator, control and patient sample to be assayed in duplicate.
+Replace any unused microwell strips back into the aluminium pouch, seal and store at 2-8°C with activated desiccant. - Punch out a 3.2 mm blood dot out of each calibrator, control and specimens into the assigned wells.
 (Note: Do not punch blood dots from areas that are printed or that are near the edge of the blood spot). - Add 100μl of Extraction Reagent to all the wells.
-3. - Shake the microplate gently for 20-30 seconds to mix.
-(Note: Make sure that all 4. blood dots are fully submerged in the liquid and not stuck to the walls of the microwells). - Cover with a sealing tape and rotate for 60 minutes at ambient temperature using a 5. laboratory rotator set at 900rpm. - Discard the contents of the microplate by decantation, blot and tap the plate dry with 6. absorbent paper.
+Shake the microplate gently for 20-30 seconds to mix.
+(Note: Make sure that all blood 4. dots are fully submerged in the liquid and not stuck to the walls of the microwells). - Cover with a plate sealer and rotate for 60 minutes at ambient temperature using a laboratory rotator set at 900rpm. - Discard the contents of the microplate by decantation, blot and tap the plate dry with absorbent paper.
 Note: Make sure all the blood dots are removed at this point.
 There should be no dots left in the microwells. - Add 350 μl of diluted wash buffer (see Reagent Preparation Section) to each well, decant (tap and blot) or aspirate.
 Repeat the same Two (2) additional times for a total of Three (3) washes.
 Follow the manufacturer's instruction while using automatic or manual plate washer for proper usage.
 If a squeeze bottle is employed, fill each well by depressing the container (avoiding air bubbles) to dispense the wash buffer.
-Decant the wash and repeat two (2) additional times. - 8 Add 100 μl of TSH Enzyme Reagent to each well. - Cover the microplate with a sealing tape and rotate for 60 minutes at ambient 9. temperature using a laboratory rotator set at 900rpm. - 10 Repeat Step #6 and then Step #7.
-11 - Add 100 μl of substrate solution to each well.
-12. Cover the microplate with an aluminium foil and incubate for 15 minutes at ambient temperature (in dark without shaking). - 13.
-Add 50 μl of stop solution to each well and gently mix for 15-20 seconds. - Note: Always add reagents in the same order to minimize reaction time differences between wells. - Read the absorbance in each well at 450nm (using a reference wavelength of 620-14.
-630nm to minimize well imperfections) in a microplate reader.
-The results should be read within fifteen (15) minutes of adding the stop solution.
+Decant the wash and repeat two (2) additional times. - Add 100 μl of TSH Enzyme Reagent to each well. - Cover the microplate with a plate sealer and rotate for 60 minutes at ambient temperature using a laboratory rotator set at 900rpm. - Repeat Step #6 and then Step #7. - Add 100 $\mu l$ of substrate solution (colour developer) to each well.
+DO NOT SHAKE PLATE AFTER SUBSTRATE ADDITION.

+- Cover the microplate with an aluminium foil and incubate for 15 minutes at ambient temperature (in dark without shaking).
+Add 50 μl of stop solution to each well and gently mix for 15-20 seconds. - - Note: Always add reagents in the same order to minimize reaction time differences - Read the absorbance in each well at 450nm in a microplate reader. - The results should be read within fifteen (15) minutes after adding the stop solution.

-B. CERTIFICATION/TRACEABILITY TO REFERENCE MATERIAL
+CERTIFICATION/TRACEABILITY TO REFERENCE MATERIAL

-The Lot Specific Blood Spot Standards and Controls provided with the Neonatal TSH Screening Assay kit is traceable to the WHO (NIBSC) 3rd, International Standard (81/565) and 5th ISNS Reference Preparation for Neonatal Screening (5th ISNS-RPNS), RIVM, Bilthoven, Netherlands.
+The Lot Specific Blood Spot Standards and Controls provided with the Neonatal TSH Screening Assay kit is traceable to the WHO (NIBSC) 3rd, International Standard (81/565) and 6th ISNS Reference Preparation for Neonatal Screening (6th ISNS-RPNS), RIVM, Bilthoven, Netherlands.